On the Satisfaction Probabilities of $k$-CNF Formulas: Conclusion and Outlook

-Spelled out, we get results like the following: ``it is $\Class{NL}$-complete to decide on input of a $3$-\textsc{cnf} formula whether exactly half of the assignments are satisfying'' and ``it is $\Class{coNP}$-complete to decide on input of a $4$-\textsc{cnf} formula whether exactly half of the assignments are satisfying,'' but also stranger ones like ``it is $\Class{NL}$-complete to decide on input of a $4$-\textsc{cnf} formula whether the fraction of satisfying assignments is exactly $\frac{1}{2}-\frac{1}{128}$'' while ``it is $\Class{coNP}$-complete to decide on input of a $4$-\textsc{cnf} formula whether the fraction of satisfying assignments is exactly $\frac{1}{2}-\frac{1}{32}$''.
+\subparagraph*{The Equal-To Version.} In this paper, we focused on the ``strictly greater than'' problem $k\Lang{sat-pr}_{>p}$, since we ``boringly'' always have $k\Lang{sat-pr}_{\ge p} \in \Class{AC}^0$.
+However, by combining this with the Spectral Trichotomy Theorem, we get an interesting corollary for the ``equal to'' version: \begin{corollary} For the same $k$ and $p$ as in Theorem~\ref{thm-main}, the problem $k\Lang{sat-pr}_{= p}$ is $\Class{coNP}$-complete, $\Class{NL}$-complete, or lies in $\Class{AC}^0$. \end{corollary} Spelled out, we get results like the following: ``It is $\Class{NL}$-complete to decide on input of a $\Lang{3cnf}$ formula whether exactly half of the assignments are satisfying'' and ``it is $\Class{coNP}$-complete to decide on input of a $\Lang{4cnf}$ formula whether exactly half of the assignments are satisfying,'' but also stranger ones like ``it is $\Class{NL}$-complete to decide on input of a $\Lang{4cnf}$ formula whether the fraction of satisfying assignments is exactly $\frac{1}{2}-\frac{1}{128}$'' while ``it is $\Class{coNP}$-complete to decide on input of a $\Lang{4cnf}$ formula whether the fraction of satisfying assignments is exactly $\frac{1}{2}-\frac{1}{32}$.''